mapbender/mapbender-documentation/en/customization/yaml.rst

     * © OpenStreetMap contributors (Button)
     * HTML-powered by Mapbender (HTML)

-Detailed descriptions of the functions: https://doc.mapbender.org/de/functions.html
+Detailed descriptions of the :ref:`functions`